 This is the highest and most prestigious department award and there must be no margin of doubt or possibility of error in awarding this honor.
 To justify the decoration, the actions must clearly render the individual conspicuous by an act so outstanding that it clearly distinguishes heroism beyond the call of duty from lesser forms of bravery.
 It must be the type of deed that, if not done, would not subject the individual to any justified criticism.

-A posthumous award may be made to a member who has lost his life under conditions where he endangered himself in circumstances consistent with good police practices.
+A posthumous award may be made to an individual who has lost his/her life under conditions where the officer endangered themselves in circumstances consistent with good police practices.

-The Purple Heart is awarded by the Chief of Police to members who are killed, seriously wounded, or seriously injured in the performance of an official action.
+The Purple Heart is awarded by the Chief of Police to an individual who is seriously or critically injured while performing a heroic and/or police action.
+This award is limited to those cases resulting from attack by an assailant, personal combat, or the performance of an act of valor.

-Thirteen Denver police officers who received the Citizens Appreciate Police Award were honored at a ceremony on Wednesday, February 9, 2011 in the Rotunda of the City and County Building.
+Denver police officers who received the Citizens Appreciate Police Award were honored at a ceremony on April 13, 2016.
 For a complete list of all Citizens Appreciate Police Award recipients, view the award recipient roster.

 Formed in 1978 by Mayor Bill McNichols and District Attorney Dale Tooley, CAP is a non-profit organization that recognizes Denver police officers that serve the public above and beyond the regular call of duty.
 Since inception, more than 200 officers have received the CAP Award.

 Nominations for the CAP Award come primarily from letters to the Chief of Police from private citizens commending an officer for their actions while either on or off duty.
 To submit a nomination directly, letters may be sent to: Citizens Appreciate Police, 1331 Cherokee Street, Room 402, Denver, CO 80204.